JulianNymark/noconfig-deno-in-node-project-example/README.md

 - Separation of concerns, now you have two separate runtimes (node and deno) each with their own completely separate dependencies / caches!
 They can live in the same repository without stepping on each others toes. (but they can still share code with each other)
 - Not every developer needs to download all packages in `devDependencies` + `dependencies` beforehand to work on a subset of your repo, rarely used utility can now depend on big clunky packages!
 Only download dependencies _when they are used_.
 - deno has some nice things (security model, `--allow-read` ... first class TS support... etc)

----

-### Q: I want to use NPM packages in deno, but I don't want to download and cache all the dependencies listed in package.json.
-How can I do this?
-A: adding `--no-npm` will disable npm module resolution completely, so that's not quite right.
-However adding `--no-config` seems to do exactly what you want.
-Not loading package.json by default, but still resolving npm modules imported in the scriptfile.